uncosoft/mopub-unity-sdk/README.md

 * `mopub-android-sdk-unity/` - Android wrapper, contains a project that adds Unity-specific files to the Android SDK
 * `mopub-ios-sdk/` - Git submodule of the MoPub iOS SDK
 * `mopub-ios-sdk-unity/` - iOS wrapper, contains a project that adds Unity-specific files to the iOS SDK
-* `unity/` - Contains the Unity Plugin
+* `unity/` - Contains MoPub Unity Plugin sample project
 * `mopub-unity-plugin/` - Where the Unity packages are exported after running `./unity-export-package.sh`

 ### Prerequisities
 Before you can build the plugin per the instructions below, you must do the following:
 * Place any third-party SDKs and dependencies in their corresponding directories, per README files in:
   * `mopub-android-sdk-unity/libs/` - Android wrapper dependencies
-  * `mopub-android-sdk-unity/[each network]-custom-events/libs/` - Android wrapper third-party networks
-  * `unity/MoPubUnityPlugin/Assets/Plugins/Android/` - Android third-party AARs
+  * `unity/MoPubUnityPlugin/Assets/Plugins/Android/` - Android plugin dependencies
-  * `unity/MoPubUnityPlugin/Assets/Plugins/Android/mopub-support/libs/[each network]/` - Android third-party JARs
   * iOS loads dependencies at runtime, so there's no need to add them prior to building
 * Set up the Unity IDE:
   * Make sure you are logged in to your Unity account